cmoz/MyVault23/Vault 23_1120/001 MODULES/M2 Architecture/M2 Architecture Session.md

 Session Two [[2 Gates and Logic, Circuits One]] Monday Sept 25

-<font color="#ffff00">TODO: By September have items ordered & created </font>Create the gates circuits, have components and they create the gates and see why it does or does not work, then combining them to create other circuits.
+<font color="#ffff00">TODO: By September have items (NPN Transistors, fillament LEDs and simialar) ordered & created </font>Create the gates circuits, have components and they create the gates and see why it does or does not work, then combining them to create other circuits.
 Make them from Boolean logic e.g.

 LAB [[Week 4 LAB RAM registers encoding]] Tuesday Sept 26